RatJuggler/my-production-docker-build/bin/README-BUILDX.md

   -p REPOSITORY  set the docker repository (id) to use, required -t IMAGE_TAG   set the image tag to use, defaults to 'latest'
 ```
-Note: Environment variables must be exported for use in the compose and build files.
+Note: Environment variables must be exported for use in the docker compose and build files.

 To revert to the native builder as default use: